Best Nootropics for Intermittent Fasting

-Intermittent Fasting is now popular also among nootropic (also called cognitive enhancers or smart drugs) enthusiasts and biohackers, given the neuroprotective and clarifying mental benefits of fasting.
-The best nootropics for Intermittent Fasting are organic bacopa monnieri leaf extract, L-theanine, citicoline and L-tyrosine.
-Letβs find out why below.
-Also, they are all included in their purest and most bioavailable form in MAXIMUM MIND.
+Intermittent Fasting is now popular among nootropic (also called cognitive enhancers or smart drugs) enthusiasts and biohackers, given the neuroprotective and clarifying mental benefits of fasting.
+The best nootropics for Intermittent Fasting are organic bacopa monnieri leaf extract, L-theanine, citicoline, and L-tyrosine.
+Let’s find out why below.
+Also, they are all included in their purest and most bioavailable form in Maximum Mind.

 First things first, what are nootropics?
 Corneliu Giurgea, a Romanian neuroscientist, coined the term nootropic (pronounced new-tropic) in 1972.
-He believed that smart drugs should be invented and made widely available for the purpose of enhancing the general populationβs brain health and increasing human intelligence.
+He believed that smart drugs should be invented and made widely available to enhance the general population’s brain health and increase human intelligence.

 Simply put, cognitive enhancers (or nootropics or smart drugs) are prescription or off-the-counter drugs or supplements that enhance cognition.
 Some nootropics contribute to brain health while others can be quite dangerous.